Zeus (band): Releases

 Their debut EP Sounds Like Zeus was released by Arts & Crafts in June 2009, and includes a cover of the Genesis song "That's All".

 The band's debut album, Say Us, was released 23 February 2010.
 A vinyl LP was released two weeks ahead of the CD release.
 Say Us was included on the 2010 Polaris Music Prize long list, but failed to advance to the short list.
 In March 2010, the band performed at the SxSW Music Festival with long-time collaborators Jason Collett and Bahamas.
 The band released two 7" singles, "Hot Under The Collar" b/w "Aeroplane" (7 December 2010) and "Permanent Scar" b/w "The Darkness" (12 April 2011).

 The second album Busting Visions was released in March 2012 entered the album charts at number 73 in Canada.
 It was preceded by the single "Are You Gonna Waste My Time?".

 Zeus' third full-length album Classic Zeus was released on Arts & Crafts on 2 September 2014.

+Zeus' most recent album Credo was released through Arts & Crafts on 8 September 2023.
+The band released the first single from the new record, "Air I Walk," on June 29, 2023.